Welcome BackWelcome Back

 Redemption rate.
 Of customers who reach the reward threshold, what percentage actually claims it?
 Low redemption means either customers forgot or the reward wasn't motivating.

 Win-back rate.
-Of customers who go 30+ days without a visit, what percentage return after a win-back push?
+Of customers who go 30 or more days without a visit, what percentage return after a win-back push?
 This is your clearest signal that the notification strategy is working.

 Incremental visit frequency.
-Compare the visit frequency of loyalty members vs. non-members.
-If members are coming 22% more often (our average), the program is earning its keep.
+Compare the visit frequency of loyalty members versus non-members.
+If members are coming 22% more often, which is the Welcome Back average, the program is earning its keep.

-A loyalty program works best when it connects to the full customer experience.
+A loyalty program performs best when it connects to the full customer experience.
 The digital QR menu keeps customers engaged at the table and creates natural upsell moments.
 Marketing automation handles the campaigns between visits.
-The loyalty program is the foundation — but it performs best as part of a system.
+The loyalty program is the foundation, but it works best as part of a system.

 FAQ